Everyone needs a vacation — even a Minion of Death

 Jordan turned and looked at me.
 “Nick, as I was slipping into the water I turned and saw you jump all the way from over there,” he pointed to where I’d been standing, “to grab me.
 You must be my guardian angel.”
 He put his arm around my waist.
 “I’ll never forget you.
 I love you, Nick!”

 “Thank you, Jordan.
-I’m glad I was here and able to grab you.
+I’m glad I was here and able to jump that far and grab you.
 I love you too, both of you.”

 I put my left arm around Jordan’s shoulders and Tom put his right arm around Jordan’s waist.
 We sat looking at and listening to the river roaring over the top of the waterfall for about ten minutes, each with his own thoughts about what happened.